Guy armoured car: Development

 In 1938, Guy Motors built five Guy Quad armoured car prototypes to a design by the Woolwich Arsenal based on the Quad Ant artillery tractor chassis.
-In early 1938, a number of different 4×4 chassis from British and foreign manufacturers had been tested to see which was the best for development of a new line of armoured cars to replace those older designs in use.
+In early 1938, a number of different 4×4 chassis from British and foreign manufacturers had been tested to see which was the best for development of a new line of armoured cars to replace the older designs in use.
 By September, three armoured cars had been built by Guy.
-While chassis with more advanced features were seen as having better potential, it was decided that in order to get production under way the Guy chassis was preferred.
+While chassis with more advanced features were seen as having better potential, however, in order to get production under way the Guy chassis was preferred.

 The vehicles successfully completed troop trials and from 1939–1940 a further 101 of the armoured cars – initially designated "Tank, Light, (Wheeled) Mark I" – were produced.
 While the contract specification had been for riveted construction, they were actually welded following Guy's suggestion that this would be more suitable and effective.
 To that end, they developed the necessary techniques including rotating jigs, which meant the bodies and turrets could be produced quicker and cheaper.
 The Royal Commission for Awards to Inventors recognised this after the war.

 The vehicle had a welded hull (making it the first British armoured car with an all-welded construction) with a sloped glacis plate.
-Above the centre of the hull was mounted a turret with two Vickers or Besa machine guns.
+Above the centre of the hull was mounted a turret.
+Armament for the first model consisted of a Vickers .50 inch (12.7 mm) machine gun in the turret and a co-axial .303 inch (7.7 mm) Vickers machine gun.
+The Ia model replaced the Vickers with a 15 mm Besa machine gun and 7.92 mm Besa was used as the secondary weapon.
 The engine was located at the rear.
 The vehicle carried a No. 19 radio set.

 The body of the Guy vehicle formed the basis of the later Humber Armoured Car, which employed a new chassis.